apache/parquet-format/PforEncoding.md

 The subtraction is modular, but what it produces is an ordinary signed value in the column's type, and it is **not** zigzag-encoded.
-A vector with negative differences is handled by the frame instead: the frame is the minimum of `d[]`, so subtracting it makes every residual non-negative, which is the same mechanism a plain vector uses for negative values. `d[0]` is defined as 0 rather than as `values[0]` so that the first element does not force a wide frame or an exception of its own; the reader adds `start_value` to it.
+A vector with negative differences is handled by the frame instead: a frame at or below the smallest difference makes every residual fit without a sign, which is the same mechanism a plain vector uses for negative values. `d[0]` is defined as 0 rather than as `values[0]` so that the first element does not force a wide frame or an exception of its own; the reader adds `start_value` to it.